Breast Pump Lubricant: How It Can Improve Breastmilk Pumping

 - Olive oil is a natural product that can be used to lubricate your breast pump.

-- It’s cheap and easy to find, making it an ideal choice if you’re looking for an alternative to the commercial lubricants on the market today.
+- It’s cheap and easy to find, making it an ideal choice if you’re looking for an alternative to commercial lubricants today.

-- Using olive oil as a breast pump lubricant can be messy, especially if you’re using an electric or manual pump.
+- Using olive oil as a breast pump lubricant can be messy, especially when using an electric or manual pump.

 - It also has the potential to stain clothing and linens, so be sure to clean up any spills immediately.

 To apply coconut oil to your breast pump flanges, you’ll need a tiny amount (about the size of a dime).
-Then, rub the lubricant around the edge of your flange and inside of it with your fingers.
+Then, rub the lubricant around your flange’s edge and inside it with your fingers.
 You can also put some in a sandwich baggie and use that to spread it around on all sides.
-Either way is fine!
+Either way is acceptable!

-Once your flanges are well-lubricated, place them on your breasts and pump as usual.
+Once well-lubricated, place your flanges on your breasts and pump as usual.
 You should be able to get a good amount of milk out with minimal issues!

-Although you can use coconut oil as a breast pump lubricant, it’s important to remember that this method is not recommended by Medela.
-They recommend using their own brand of lubricant instead.
+Although you can use coconut oil as a breast pump lubricant, it’s important to remember that Medela does not recommend this method.
+They recommend using their brand of lubricant instead.

-- Coconut oil is safe for use inside the breast pump and does not have any harmful chemicals.
+- Coconut oil is safe inside the breast pump and contains no harmful chemicals.

 - It’s inexpensive and easy to find at most grocery stores. -It’s a natural lubricant that won’t harm your breasts or pump.